 White Elephant Game

 When it’s time for the actual opening, the first person chooses the gift they would most like.
 However, the next person can either choose a gift from the table or steal the gift from the individual before.
 This continues down the line until everyone ends up with a present.
-Those who were stolen from go back to pick up a new gift, which can’t be taken.
+Those who were stolen from may go back to pick up a new gift, which can’t be taken by anyone else.

-How this works is through the host giving directions to the guests.
-You might say something like “If you’ve already done all of your holiday shopping” or anything else.
-Those who fit that criterion stand up!
-The ones who are standing will swap gifts with each other.
-Then you go on to the next set of rules, trading between those standing each time.
-After someone has swapped, they no longer need to stand as they have a present of their own.
+The host should give directions to the guests to get the game going.
+For example, you might say something like “If you’ve already done all of your holiday shopping” or anything else.
+Those who fit that criterion will then stand up.
+The ones who remain standing will swap gifts with each other.
+Then you go on to the next set of rules, trading between those who remain standing each time.
+After someone has swapped, they no longer need to stand up in the next round as they have a present of their own.

-This plays as you might expect.
-The person with the gift passes it on when the host starts a timer.
+The game plays out as you might expect.
+The person with the gift passes it on beginning when the host starts a timer.
 The people pass the gift around until the timer stops.
-The person who is holding the gift gets to keep it.
+The person who is holding the gift when the timer goes off gets to keep it.
 They leave the circle and are finished participating.
 Meanwhile, the game goes on with the next gift.
 This goes on until everyone has a gift in hand.
-It’s a fun game that will cause a lot of laughs, in my experience.
-I would suggest it, especially for a family get-together.
+It’s a fun game that will cause a lot of laughs in my experience.

-It’s the responsibility of the individual who gets a name to get that person a gift.
-Sometimes this may be small gifts over a period of time, this is especially useful in an office situation.
+It’s the responsibility of the individual who receives a name to get that person a gift.
+Sometimes this may be small gifts over a period of time, especially useful in an office situation.
 Other times you may just get one larger gift for the person you chose out of the hat.

 Left or Right

 Left or right is a fun gift exchange game that allows for some creativity on the part of the host.
 Before the party begins, the host needs to make up a story that contains many instances of the words ‘left’ and ‘right.’
 You can also find some online if you prefer, but creativity is usually half the fun.
 Once that’s done, the party gathers as normal with everyone bringing a wrapped present.